jakeloftis/wireguard/README.md

 ```
 ./wireguard-install-open.sh
 ```

-Press enter through each prompt that pops up until you're prompted for a client name
+Press enter through each of the following prompts
+IPv4 or IPv6 public address: VULTR-SERVER-IP-ADDRESS-WILL-BE-HERE
+Public interface: enp1s0
+WireGuard interface name: wg0
+Server WireGuard IPv4: 10.66.66.1
+Server WireGuard IPv6: fd42:42:42::1
+Server WireGuard port [1-65535]: 51820
+First DNS resolver to use for the clients: 1.1.1.1 Second DNS resolver to use for the clients (optional): 1.0.0.1

+WireGuard uses a parameter called AllowedIPs to determine what is routed over the VPN.
+Allowed IPs list for generated clients (leave default to route everything): 0.0.0.0/0,::/0

-Enter a client NAME you will remember
+After the installation completes, you will be prompted to enter a client NAME you will remember
 If you encounter a (pink/purple) popup screen about out of date daemons or restarting daemons,
 Use the arrow keys to navigate up and down, then press space bar to put a * next to each service
 Press tab to switch to okay and press enter